DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/masterDetail/template.md

 The master row's key.

 ##### field(detailInfo.watch): function()
-Allows tracking a variable and performing actions when it changes.
+Allows to track a variable and performing actions when it changes.
 Applies when [repaintChangesOnly](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/repaintChangesOnly.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#repaintChangesOnly') is **true**.
 This function has the following parameters:

 - **getter(data)**: Function